 When looking at non-agricultural output in Figure 17, higher temperatures lead to relocations to higher latitudes.
 There are some exceptions though: under high trade costs, we see some areas in northern Canada losing non-agriculture, and a number of dispersed regions in Africa as well as the Tibetan Plateau gaining non-agriculture.
-These areas tend to be mirror images of the shifting specialization patterns observed in Figure 16 Panel (a).
-For example, northern Canada switches specialization, from non-agriculture

-(a) Ag. specialization: high trade costs

-(b) Ag. specialization: low trade costs

-(c) Effect of climate on ag. spec.: high trade costs

-(d) Effect of climate on ag. spec.: low trade costs
+These areas tend

+Figure 15.
+Agricultural output and trade costs. (a) Agricultural output: high trade costs. (b) Agricultural output: low trade costs. (c) Effect of climate on agricultural output: high trade costs. (d) Effect of climate on agricultural output: low trade costs.

-Note: Panel (a) displays share of agricultural employment under climate change with +50% trade costs, Panel (b) displays share of agricultural employment under climate change with -50% trade costs, Panel (c) displays difference in share of agricultural employment with and without climate change (+50% trade costs), Panel (d) displays difference in share of agricultural employment with and without climate change (minus $\log(\bar{L}{200}(r))$) under no climate change with (-50% trade costs).
+Notes: Panel (a) displays the log of agricultural output under climate change with +50% trade costs, panel (b) displays the log of agricultural output under climate change with -50% trade costs, panel (c) displays the log difference of agricultural output with and without climate change (+50% trade costs), panel (d) displays the log difference in agricultural output with and without climate change (-50% trade costs).
+In all panels agricultural output is normalized by average nominal wages in the world.
 All maps are for period 200.